 Are you curious about how inflammation from chronic diseases can cause iron-deficiency anemia?

 When there is inflammation, your liver makes more of a hormone called hepcidin.
 Hepcidin prevents iron from leaving cells where it is stored or from being absorbed in the duodenum, the first part of the small intestine just beyond the stomach.

 You may be at increased risk for iron deficiency at certain ages:

-Von Willebrand disease is an bleeding disorder that affects the blood’s ability to clot.
+Von Willebrand disease is an inherited bleeding disorder that affects the blood’s ability to clot.
 This makes it harder to stop bleeding and can increase the risk of iron-deficiency anemia from trauma, surgery, or heavy menstrual periods.